 (Note: You must submit all major assignments to Turnitin.com by the due date.
+You must turn in all major assignments-Essays 1-4 and Prospectus-to pass the class)

 Essay #1: Position Paper

 Length: 500-750 words, double-spaced, using 11- or 12-point font.